ayrna/orca/doc/orca-tutorial-2.md

     0.9076
 ```

-As you can see, not very good performance is obtained.
+As you can see, poor performance is obtained.
 We can try different parameter values by using a `for` loop:
 ```MATLAB
 >> fprintf('\nSupport Vector Regression parameters\n---------------\n');
 bestAccuracy=0;